nilanbais/storingsanalyse-generator/README.md

 ---
 ### *sa*.query_maximo_database(site_id, work_type = 'COR')
-Module to query the maximo database.
-The module builds the query with the use of the site_id and the work type, and *sa*.analysis_time_range.
+Method to query the maximo database.
+The method builds the query with the use of the site_id and the work type, and *sa*.analysis_time_range.
 The received response will be saved in the attribute *sa*.response_data.

 #### Parameters